-- This cycle can only be executed in the FUNCTION MODE MILL machining mode. - Cycle 270 is DEF-active, which means that it takes effect as soon as it is defined in the NC program. - If Cycle 270 is used, do not define any radius compensation in the contour subprogram. - Define Cycle 270 before Cycle 25.
+- This cycle can be executed only in the FUNCTION MODE MILL machining mode. - Cycle 270 is DEF-active, which means that it takes effect as soon as it is defined in the NC program. - If Cycle 270 is used, do not define any radius compensation in the contour subprogram. - Define Cycle 270 before Cycle 25.

 Help graphic Parameter

 Q390 Type of approach/departure?

 Definition of type of approach/departure:

 1: Approach the contour tangentially on a circular arc

 2: Approach the contour tangentially on a straight line

 3: Approach the contour at a right angle

 0 and 4 : No approach or departure movement is performed.

 Input: 1, 2, 3

 Q391 Radius comp.
 (0=R0/1=RL/2=RR)?

 Definition of radius compensation:

-0: Machine the defined contour without radius compensation

-1: Machine the defined contour with compensation to the left
+- 0: Machine the defined contour without radius compensation - 1: Machine the defined contour with compensation to the left - 2: Machine the defined contour with compensation to the right